Conference Venue:

 S3D.
 Terahertz Spectroscopy in Life Sciences and Pharmaceutical Analysis

 S4B.
-Portable and Wearable Spectral Sensors for Point-of-Care Diagnostics
+Portable and Wearable Spectroscopic Sensors

-S5A.
+S5B.
 Tabletop Particle and Radiation Sources Driven by Ultrafast Lasers

-S5B.
+S5C.
 Probing Ultrafast Dynamics in Quantum Materials and Chemical Reactions

-S5C.
+S5D.
 High-Repetition-Rate Ultrafast Systems in Industrial and Biological Imaging

-S5D.
+S5E.
 Exploring the Precision Limits and Novel Methods in Ultrafast Optical Measurements

 S7A.
 Applications of Multi-Core and Few-Mode Fibers in Space-Division Multiplexed Communications